Phone Alternatives for a Child: Give the Smartphone a Break

 Using these devices for educational purposes can be extremely beneficial, as your child will have instant access to all the educational material and tools they’ll need to succeed in education.

-Here are a few reasons why your child doesn’t need a smartphone.
+But here are a few reasons why your child doesn’t need a smartphone:

-The screens on digital devices such as smartphones emit a specific frequency of light — also known and “blue light».
-Blue light is known to have a considerable impact on your body’s ability to produce melatonin — the sleep hormone.
+- Poor Sleep.
+Constant use of a smartphone or other digital device can lead to a significant reduction in the amount—and quality—of sleep.
+The screens on digital devices such as smartphones emit a specific frequency of light—also known and “blue light”.
+Blue light is known to have a considerable impact on your body’s ability to produce melatonin—the sleep hormone.

 Explaining to Your Child That They Don’t Need A Smartphone